 I should mention that’s also a genuine statement of relief.

-Because I currently have a pile of never-to-be-used-again materials collecting in the studio from several recent failed ideas that I would LOVE to get my money back for.
+Because I currently have a pile of never-to-be-used-again materials collected in the studio from several recent failed ideas that I would LOVE to get my money back for.

 FRIENDLY P.S.A: I swear it looks involved, but you can super easily assemble this at home!

-Layered cake (ours is from Hannah Joy’s Cakes)
+Layered cake — Ours is from Hannah Joy’s Cakes.

-I also wanted to have an equally colorful cake itself, so we ordered ours from Hannah Joy’s Cakes and it’s as delicious as it is pretty.
+I also wanted to have an equally colorful cake itself.
+So we ordered ours from Hannah Joy’s Cakes, and it’s as delicious as it is pretty.

-You can specially request that the larger flowers contain stems to stick into the cake for extra security for the heavier ones like the Tiger Lilies and Peonies, and also use a dab of icing to really make sure they’re set in place
+You can specially request that the larger flowers contain stems to stick into the cake for extra security for the heavier ones like the Tiger Lilies and Peonies, and also use a dab of icing to really make sure they’re set in place.

-Just spread a bit of icing on the back of each flower and put them in place one by one until you’ve got the whole cake covered.
+Step 2 — Just spread a bit of icing on the back of each flower and put them in place one by one until you’ve got the whole cake covered.

 FLORAL TIP: We got approximately 120 flowers (including the very tiny ones) and were able to cover one 6×6 inch cake and cover one half of a 3×3 inch cake.

-Admittedly I may have had Jared take about 18913481748719 photos of these flowers just for good measure in case of emergency Instagramming, etc. You know the drill..
+Admittedly I may have had Jared take about 18913481748719 photos of these flowers just for good measure in case of emergency Instagramming, etc.

 Seriously, are the details in these flowers not insane?!
 Hence why I did not even attempt to make them on my own.

-What do you think, the flowers even look real do they not?!
-Just please pinky swear to lie to me even if you don’t think so, because I’m very obviously attached.
+What do you think?
+Do the flowers even look real?
+Do they not?!
+Just please pinky swear to lie to me even if you don’t think so because I’m very obviously attached.